Journey Back – Student Life

 COVID-19 POLICIES FOR SPECTATORS

-All spectators in attendance for the fall 2020 season will need to adhere to social distancing procedures, ensuring six feet of separation between fans.
+All spectators in attendance will need to adhere to social distancing procedures, ensuring six feet of separation between fans.

 Immediate family members may sit together in closer proximity, but family members must identify themselves at the gate upon entering to receive sticker identification.